Meet our Wild Med Instructors, Safety Standby crew and 24/7 Medical Directors

 Chase is a 4th generation rancher in Jackson Hole, Wyoming.
 As such, he embodies the best of both the old and new west mentality.
 Able to quickly change hats (literally) from cowboy, to mountain climber, to short-haul rescuer, to downhill skier; Chase can keep up with the best.

-As an EMT and a member of Teton County Search and Rescue, Chase is an active and strong rescuer.
+As an WFR and a member of Teton County Search and Rescue, Chase is an active and strong rescuer.
 He has had the opportunity to work on international productions and is able to lead backcountry crews and cast safely back out of remote locations.

 When Chase isn’t roping cows, rescuing, or playing in the mountains or on the waves, he is chilling on the ranch with his chickens and his Australian cattle dog.